 How to Overcome Objections When Raising Money for Apartment Syndications

 Now, that sounds fine and dandy, but even if you have met both requirements, individuals from whom you’re raising capital for real estate investment may still have objections:

-Well, I see that you have prior success working for a large corporation, but that doesn’t make me feel any more comfortable giving you my money to investing in real estate.
+Well, I see that you have prior success working for a large corporation, but that doesn’t make me feel any more comfortable about giving you my money to invest in real estate.

 It is amazing that you’ve been able to flip all those properties, but you haven’t done anything in the multifamily realm.
 I don’t want to be your test subject.

 How do you overcome these objections, aside from responding with “just trust me?”
 These objections are quite real.
 If you haven’t successfully completed a syndication deal before, then all the education and unrelated past success may mean nothing to potential investors.
-Therefore, to squash these objections, surround yourself with the right team members.
-Having a knowledgeable, tried and true team is the main way to offset any lack of experience you may have.
+Therefore, to squash these objections, surround yourself with the right investment team members.
+Having a knowledgeable, tried-and-true team is the main way to offset any lack of experience you may have.

 Here are a couple of tactical things that you can do to build the right team and eliminate any objections during the process of raising capital for real estate investment:

 Property Management Company

 One of the most vital team members that can aid in addressing investor objections is a property management company that specializes in apartment communities.

 - By going into the deal with you, the property management company will have their own skin in the game.
 They are incentivized to make sure that the deal goes smoothly.

 - Since they have past and present experience managing apartments, they should have case studies that show their success.
 You can use their case studies as proof that your investment team has the credibility and experience to successfully manage the deal.